On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Main results

 Equation~\eqref{eq:sensitivitycondition} highlights a critical property of any self-agnostic uniformly no-regret algorithm with a regret rate of $(r,c)$: it needs to be sufficiently sensitive to small perturbations on the order of $t^r$ in the opponent's strategy.
 We can concretize this property to show that the \emph{last-iterate oscillates} (i.e. does not converge almost surely) when both players use optimal no-regret strategies (i.e. $r = 1/2$) that are mean-based (Definition~\ref{as:meanbased}) and monotonic (Definition~\ref{as:monotonic}).
 Recall that under the mean-based assumption, player $1$'s strategy functions are given by $f_t(\bm{(J)^{t-1}}) := f_t(\bm{\widehat{Q}_{t-1}}) \text{ for all } t \geq 1$.

 In this section, we state and prove a warm-up result that clearly illustrates how the stochasticity in realizations \textit{alone} can lead to last-iterate oscillation.
 We consider the idealized case in which player $2$ is playing his equilibrium strategy at all steps, i.e. $\{\bm J_t\}_{t \geq 1} \text{ i.i.d} \sim \text{Bernoulli}(q^*)$.
-Remarkably, we show that even this simple case\footnote{This is in stark contrast to the setting of telepathic dynamics, in which a simple algorithm like multiplicative weights used in the matching pennies game would trivially lead player $1$ to converge to the NE strategy, $p^* = 1/2$.} necessitates the limiting mixed strategy of player $1$ to diverge!
-The central reason for this is as follows: if player $2$ is playing the mixed NE $q^*$ at all his steps, then the time-averages of his realized actions will fluctuate on the order of $t^{-1/2}$ infinitely often as well, leading to a $\delta$-deviation of player $1$ from her NE strategy $p^*$ with a positive probability via Proposition~\ref{prop:noregretsensitivity}.
-Figure~\ref{fig:average_iterates_figure} (which should remind the reader of the fluctuations of a symmetric random walk) depicts\footnote{This figure was inspired by Dean P. Foster's illustration of the law of the iterated logarithm: \url{https://en.wikipedia.org/wiki/Law_of_the_iterated_logarithm}} these recurring fluctuations on the order of $t^{-1/2}$ of player $2$'s time-averaged actions for a typical realization of player $2$ playing mixed strategy $q^* = 1/2$ at all steps.
+Remarkably, we show that even this simple case necessitates the limiting mixed strategy of player $1$ to diverge!
+(Interestingly, this is in stark contrast to the setting of telepathic dynamics, in which a simple algorithm like multiplicative weights used in the matching pennies game would trivially lead player $1$ to converge to the NE strategy, $p^* = 1/2$.)
+The central reason for this divergence is as follows: if player $2$ is playing the mixed NE $q^*$ at all his steps, then the time-averages of his realized actions will fluctuate on the order of $t^{-1/2}$ infinitely often as well, leading to a $\delta$-deviation of player $1$ from her NE strategy $p^*$ with a positive probability via Proposition~\ref{prop:noregretsensitivity}.
+Figure~\ref{fig:average_iterates_figure} (which should remind the reader of the fluctuations of a symmetric random walk) depicts these recurring fluctuations on the order of $t^{-1/2}$ of player $2$'s time-averaged actions for a typical realization of player $2$ playing mixed strategy $q^* = 1/2$ at all steps.
 The ensuing last-iterate oscillation is stated and proved below.

 \begin{theorem} Let player $2$'s strategy $\{\bm{J_t}\}_{t \geq 1}$ be an i.i.d. sequence of Bernoulli($q^*$) random variables.
-Then, any mean-based and monotonic \footnote{We prove this theorem without the monotonicity assumption in Proposition~\ref{prop:warmup_ext}.} repeated game strategy $\{f_t\}_{t \geq 1}$ that has a regret rate of $(1/2,c)$ causes player $1$'s last iterate to diverge in probability, i.e. there exist positive constants $(\delta,\epsilon)$ such that
+Then, any mean-based and monotonic repeated game strategy $\{f_t\}_{t \geq 1}$ that has a regret rate of $(1/2,c)$ causes player $1$'s last iterate to diverge in probability, i.e. there exist positive constants $(\delta,\epsilon)$ such that

-\end{theorem} The proof of Theorem~\ref{thm:warmup} constitutes an application of Markov's inequality and the central limit theorem, and is provided below. \begin{proof}{}